 Setting things straight: 10 truths about Invisalign clear braces

-If you’re thinking about clear braces and Invisalign in particular, you may be wondering about the pros and cons of this teeth straightening treatment.
-Here are ten truths we think you should know about Invisalign before you decide whether it’s the right treatment for you (we will, of course, always discuss the pros and cons of any treatment with you before you decide to go ahead).
+If you’re thinking about clear braces and Invisalign in particular, you may be wondering about the pros and cons of these teeth straightening treatments.
+At our Clapham dental practice, our experts put together ten truths we think you should know about Invisalign before you decide whether it’s the right treatment for you (we will, of course, always discuss the pros and cons of any treatment with you before you decide to go ahead).

 2. It can take a few days to get used to speaking